 By Gail Chandler Hawkins

-The Minidoka National Historic Site held a grand opening for its new Visitor Center on July 7, 2019, on the same weekend as the annual Minidoka Pilgrimage.
+The Minidoka National Historic Site held a soft opening for its new Visitor Center on July 7, 2019, on the same weekend as the annual Minidoka Pilgrimage.
 Close to 500 attended, travelling from Idaho, Washington, Oregon, California, Utah, and as far away as Washington, D.C.

 The dedication ceremony was a culmination of decades of work to design and build a Visitor Center that would honor those incarcerated at Minidoka, educate the public, and inspire visitors to action.